hugh-braico/sg-replay-importer/README.md

 1. Download the
    [latest exe](https://github.com/hugh-braico/sg-replay-importer/releases/download/v0.3/import-replays.exe).
-1. Put the release exe in your replays folder.
+1. Put the exe in your replays folder (`Documents\Skullgirls\Replays_SG2EPlus\<steam_user_number>`).
-1. Drag and drop new replay files (or zips containing replay files) onto the exe.
+1. Drag and drop new replay files (or zip files containing replay files) onto the exe.
 The importer will rename them and then append them onto your existing replays.

 **NOTE:** Don't put replay files or zips in the replay folder before dragging them onto the importer.
 The importer will get confused and think that they are part of the existing replays.
 Drag them from a different location.

+Right now archive file formats other than zip (rar, 7z, tar, etc) are not supported.
+Pull requests welcome!

 ## What about MacOS/Linux?